JasonZ-Git/JasonTechnology/git-books/DailyThinking.md

 30 Jan, 2020
 ------------
 Why are we still using abstract class??
-This is the comparison:
+This is the comparison of **interface & abstract class**
-	-- Interface can only has public static final variables, while abstract class can have.
-	-- Interface can only has public methods, while abstract class can have all 4 types.
+	-- Interface can only has public static final variables, while abstract class can have non-static var -- Interface can only has public methods, while abstract class can have all 4 types.
-	-- Interface can not have final methods while abstract class can have.
+	-- Interface cannot have final methods while abstract class can have.
 	-- Interface cannot have constructor while abstract class could have(cannot instance one though).

 ![difference](images/interface_abstract_comparation.png)